tskit-dev/msprime/docs/interchange.rst

-site                int32               The ID of the site the mutation occurs at. node                int32               The node this mutation occurs at. parent              int32               The ID of the parent mutation. derived_state       char                The mutational state at the defined node. metadata            binary              Mutation :ref:`sec_metadata_definition`.
+site                int32               The ID of the site the mutation occurs at. node                int32               The node this mutation occurs at. parent              int32               The ID of the parent mutation. derived_state       char                The allelic state resulting from the mutation. metadata            binary              Mutation :ref:`sec_metadata_definition`.
 ================    ==============      ===========